 These tangy gluten free lettuce wraps are a fun appetizer.
 If you love P.F.
-Chang's Gluten Free Lettuce Wraps, you will want to try this easy lettuce wrap recipe.
-Asian flavored grilled pork with a zesty dipping sauce, you will be hooked after just one bite!
+Chang's Gluten Free Lettuce Wraps, you will want to try this quick and easy lettuce wrap recipe.
+These wraps are fresh and flavorful.
+Make a lettuce wrap party for your next family meal!

-Just drizzle some of the Chinese pork lettuce wrap sauce on top and they are ready to eat!
-If you have been missing Asian lettuce wraps, I have you covered with this tasty new recipe!
+Just drizzle some of the Chinese pork lettuce wrap sauce on top of the meat, add some veggie toppings, and they are ready to eat!
+If you have been missing Asian lettuce wraps, I have you covered with this delicious new recipe!

 If you love easy recipes, you will want to check out all of my gluten free dinner recipes!

 Why This Recipe Is Great:

 - These gluten free Asian pork lettuce wraps are full of flavor, low carb, and low sugar!

 - Make them in about 20 minutes.
 Speedy recipes are important when you are entertaining!

 - If you love those P.F.
 Chang's Asian Wraps, this gluten free version will keep you safe from gluten, while still giving you all of the flavors!
 (Note P.F.
 Chang's gf version has water chestnuts.
 I couldn't find any at our store, but if you have some, definitely use them too!

 - These gluten free lettuce wraps are made with ground pork, but you can also use ground turkey or chicken to make them low-fat!

 My kids said to make sure I tell everyone to try this Gluten Free Beef and Broccoli recipe too :-).